DIVA publisher Linda Riley questions whether Whitney Houston’s sexuality played a part in her premature death

 After publication, Cissy Houston appeared on the Oprah Winfrey show.
 It’s worth looking at a transcript of the conversation after the above excerpt had been read out:

 After reading the excerpt, Winfrey asks Cissy, “Would it have bothered you if your daughter, Whitney, was gay?”

 “You would not have condoned it.”

-I would like to think that, today, Winfrey would have pushed Cissy harder on what has to be described as homophobia (she may have discovered that Cissy’s views were, in part, a result of her religious beliefs) but let us summarise.
+I would like to think that, today, Winfrey would have pushed Cissy harder on what has to be described as homophobia, but let us summarise.
 Whitney Houston was undeniably bisexual, perhaps a lesbian.
 Her former husband now acknowledges that their marriage was ‘so Whitney could clean up her image’.
 Brown also accepts that the relationship with Robyn did not stop after his marriage to Whitney until 1999, which robbed Whitney of the one person she seems to have truly loved romantically.
 Her record company was terrified that any tarnishing of the pretty, all-American, ex-gospel singer’s image would hit their spreadsheets hard, and Whitney’s own mother was never going to offer support and acceptance.

 We owe it to the memory of Whitney Houston, as well as the unsung, unacknowledged gay men, lesbians, bisexual and trans people who – either by design or through accidental overdose – have ended their lives because others chose not to accept them for who and what they are.